Table of Contents

 Floral tape to wrap trunk

-Drill (though there are other ways to twist the wire)
+Drill (it's an easy way to twist the wire)

-Cup hook to be used as the drill bit
+Cup hook to be used instead of the drill bit

 Needlenose pliers or hemostats to hold the wire when twisting

 Comb (not shown - I use a pet comb to comb the coarse sisal fibers into submission)

 Cut the rope in about 3 inch segments.
 You don't have to be precise because you're going to cut a lot of it off when you shape the tree.

 2. Untwist the sisal rope segments

 Untwist the rope segments.
 You can tell pretty quickly which way the segments are twisted together.
 Just go the opposite way and the segments separate easily.